toddllm/klaviyo-reporting-poc/docs/git_workflow.md

    git push origin feature/your-feature-name
    ```

-2. Create a Pull Request on GitHub with a clear title and description.
+2. Create a Pull Request on GitHub with:
+   - Title: Include the PR number and title from the PR plan (e.g., "PR 4: Metric Aggregates & Revenue Call")
+   - Description: Reference the PR plan and describe what was implemented
+   - Include any evidence required by the validation steps

+### PR Review Process

+1. Reviewers should check that the PR implements all requirements listed in the PR plan
+2. Verify that all validation steps have been completed successfully
+3. Check that the code follows project standards
+4. Approve the PR when all requirements are met

 ### Merging a Pull Request